widiyanata/wa-gateways-claude/memory-bank/progress.md

 ## Overall Project Status

 The WhatsApp Gateway is currently in a functional state with all core features implemented and the AI Integration enhanced with multiple AI service providers.
-The system now provides AI-powered automated responses to incoming messages using either OpenAI or DeepSeek AI, with human-like typing and reading delay simulation.
+The system now provides AI-powered automated responses to incoming messages using either OpenAI or DeepSeek AI, with human-like typing and reading delay simulation and response caching for improved performance and reduced API costs.
 The modular architecture has proven effective, allowing for the integration of new components and service providers without significant changes to the existing codebase.

+### Recently Completed Features

+1. **AI Response Caching System**:
+   - Implemented a dual-layer caching system with memory and file-based caching
+   - Added configurable TTL (Time To Live) for cached responses
+   - Created UI controls for cache management in the session detail page
+   - Added cache statistics display and manual cache clearing functionality
+   - Integrated caching with the existing AI processing workflow

 **Current Phase**: AI Integration Advanced Features